Skatinger/master_thesis/wiki_poc/readme.md

 Texts are split to sentences for paraphrasing only, as this will ensure the paraphrasing only does small changes on the sentence structure, but not change the full text.
 Sentences are then joined back together to a text, to improve the quality of NER, as well as the fill-mask afterwards.

+### Fields of the datasets
+`id`: the id of the data page within the wiki dataset

+`normal_text_masked`: contains the normal text once for every <mask>, so for 5 detected entities, it contains 5 texts with each entity masked once.